sega-yarkin/ex_config/README.md

 # Usage

-Don not use this package yet, the version can show how stable the package is.
+*Please test this package a lot before using in production.*

-But a simple example can look like:
+A simple example can look like:

 ```elixir
 # lib/my_app/config.ex